Why Get Baptized?

 And he commanded the chariot to stand still: and they went down both into the water, both Philip and the eunuch; and he baptized him.
 And when they were come up out of the water, the Spirit of the Lord caught away Philip, that the eunuch saw him no more: and he went on his way rejoicing.

-The Bible gives the example of Philip and the eunuch to show that Jesus’ disciples did not change the method of baptism after His ascension.
-Both Philip and the eunuch went down into the water, and after Philip baptized the eunuch, they came up out of the water.
-This matches the description and form of baptism that Jesus received.
+The Bible gives the example of Philip and the Ethiopian eunuch to show that Jesus’ disciples did not change the method of baptism after His ascension.
+Both Philip and the eunuch went down into the water, and after Philip baptized him, they came up out of the water.
+This mirrors the description and form of baptism that Jesus Himself received.

 What does baptism represent?